jotego/jtcores/modules/jtframe/doc/sdram.md

 This module may result in timing errors in MiSTer because sometimes the compiler does not assign the input flip flops from SDRAM_DQ at the pads.
 In order to avoid this, you can define the macro **JTFRAME_SDRAM_REPACK**.
 This will add one extra stage of data latching, which seems to allow the fitter to use the pad flip flops.
 This does delay data availability by one clock cycle.
 Some cores in MiSTer do synthesize with pad FF without the need of this option.
 Use it if you find setup timing violation about the SDRAM_DQ pins.

 SDRAM is treated in top level modules as a read-only memory (except for the download process).
 If the game core needs to write to the SDRAM the **JTFRAME_WRITEBACK** macro must be defined.

-By default only the first bank of the SDRAM is used, allowing for 8MB of data organized in 4 M x 16bits.
-In order to enable access to the other three banks the macro **JTFRAME_SDRAM_BANKS** is used.
-Once this macro is defined the game module is expected to provide the following signals

 [1:0] prog_bank     bank used during SDRAM programming [1:0] sdram_bank    bank used during regular SDRAM use